Recognition of same-sex unions in Barbados: Civil unions and limited rights

 In July 2020, the government launched the "Welcome Stamp" visa program, allowing foreign workers to stay in Barbados for up to one year.
 After receiving criticism that the program only allowed workers to bring their opposite-sex spouse with them, the government changed the program rules to allow workers to bring their same-sex spouse as well.
+Prime Minister Mia Mottley said in response, "I want to say that as long as I am Prime Minister of this nation, we welcome all.
+Everyone.
+At this country that has been forged regrettably in the bowels of discrimination cannot want to discriminate against anybody for any reason, all must breathe in this world, all must breathe in this country."
 On 15 September 2020, the government announced its intention to pass a form of civil union, providing same-sex couples some of the rights and benefits of marriage, and after that hold a referendum on the issue of same-sex marriage.
-Governor General Sandra Mason (since 2021 the President of Barbados) said in a speech to the Parliament that the country must have a "frank discussion" and "end discrimination in all forms".
+Governor General Sandra Mason said in a speech to the Parliament that the country must have a "frank discussion" and "end discrimination in all forms".

 Mr President, my Government is prepared to recognise a form of civil unions for couples of the same gender so as to ensure that no human being in Barbados will be discriminated against, in exercise of civil rights that ought to be theirs.

 LGBT activist Alexa Hoffmann said Mason's speech was filed with "smoke and mirrors, tiptoeing around and the use of buzz words. […] A nod is being given to civil unions but yet anything that relates to the LGBT community physically being able to practice that relationship is still criminalized and completely forbidden", referencing the fact that Barbadian law at the time criminalised same-sex sexual relations.
 Homosexuality was decriminalised in Barbados in 2022.
-Bishop Michael Maxwell said that no priest within the Diocese of Barbados would be permitted to officiate at a civil union ceremony, "The position really is that our church continues to stand against what it considers to be same-sex marriages."
+Bishop Michael Maxwell said that no priest in the Diocese of Barbados would be permitted to officiate at a civil union ceremony, "The position really is that our church continues to stand against what it considers to be same-sex marriages."